By: Chris Hodges, editor-in-chief

 #5 – Ninja Gaiden

 I’ve made no secret on this blog of my disappointment in Team Ninja’s creative direction for the Ninja Gaiden 3D reboot series.
 I just felt they went too far in the edgy/gory/busty direction, and that it didn’t reflect the spirit and tone of the original games, especially the NES incarnations.
 With some great 2D ninja-based games like Mark of the Ninja out there now, it seems like a great time for a return to Ninja Gaiden’s roots and give us a brand new Ryu Hayabusa adventure in the classic style (sans all the blood and dominatrix gear).
-There has been a renewed hunger for games that are uber-challenging in that “Nintendo hard” way, and another installment of one of the NES’ most difficult trilogies would definitely fit that bill.
+There has been a renewed hunger for games that are uber-challenging in that “Nintendo hard” way, so it’s a great time for another installment of one of the NES’ most difficult trilogies.

 #4 – Duck Hunt